vd1371/GIAMS/README.md

-# Chiao Project
+# GIAMS Project
+GIAMS - General Infrastructure Asset Maangement Systems

-Chiao Project - A modular framework for life-cycle optimization of infrastructure assets
+A modular framework for life-cycle optimization and management of infrastructure assets